The talent for the beautiful game runs in the blood of these players.

 Peter Schmeichel is one of the greatest goalkeepers in the history of the Premier League.
 Renowned from his time at Manchester United, where the Dane won five Premier League titles, three FA Cups and led them to the Champions League win in the famous treble-winning season of 1998-99.
 The intimidating custodian even helped his nation to emerge as the victors in the UEFA Euro 1992, etching his name in the history books.

 Now living up to such a legacy would undoubtedly be a daunting task considering the pressure and the constant direct comparisons with his dad, given he occupies the same position.
 However, following in the footsteps of his father, Kasper Schmeichel has done well to make his own mark and attain the respect of observers through his commanding displays in goal.
-Like his dad, he also possesses a Premier League medal, winning it with Leicester in one of the unlikeliest triumphs of all time.
+Like his dad, he also possesses a Premier League medal, winning it with Leicester in one of the unlikeliest triumphs of all-time.
 The father-son duo of Peter and Kasper Schmeichel is one of the rarest pairs in football to win the Premier League title.
+Six years later in 2021, Kasper Schmeichel also won the FA Cup with Leicester, thus making the pair only the second father-son duo to win the prestige trophy.

 2. Danny and Daley Blind